Montandalar/gregon_litematica/README.md

 Litematica for Minetest is licensed under the GNU Affero General Public License, version 3.

-Portions copyright (C) 2024 🇬regon
+Portions copyright (C) 2024 🇬regon &amp; Blockhead

 Litematica for Minetest contains significant portions of code from WorldEdit for Minetest Copyright (C) 2012 sfan5, Anthony Zhang (Uberi/Temperest) and Brett